Faculty & Research

 - McKinlay, JB and CS Harwood.
 2011.
 Calvin cycle flux, pathway constraints and substrate redox state together determine the H2 biofuel yield in photoheterotrophic bacteria. mBio.
 2: e00323-10. doi:10.1128/mBio.00323-10.

 - Huang, JJ, EK Heiniger, JB McKinlay, and CS Harwood.
 2010.
 Production of hydrogen gas from light and the inorganic electron donor thiosulfate by Rhodopseudomonas palustris.
-Applied and Environmental Microbiology.
+Appl.
+Environ.
+Microbiol.
 76: 7717-7722.